gate-computer/wag/README.md

   including all import functions, needs to be implemented separately.
 Wag has been developed for the [Gate](https://gate.computer/gate) runtime.

 - Single-pass, fast ahead-of-time compilation.
-Early functions can be executed while the latter functions are still being compiled, even while the source is still being downloaded.

 - The generated code requires minimal runtime support; it's designed to be executed in an isolated environment.
 Calling standard library ABIs is not